 Pamisol contains no antimicrobial agent.
 The product is for single use only and any residue should be discarded after use.
-When the product was diluted to the following concentrations in PVC infusion bags, it was found to be chemically stable with 0.9% NaCl and 5% glucose infusion solutions for the periods shown in Table 2:
+When the product was diluted to the following concentrations in PVC infusion bags, it was found to be chemically stable with 0.9% NaCl and 5% glucose infusion solutions for the periods shown in the following table: